To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing the

-Before auditing DP-SGD, we start with the \SMFull (\SM) (reviewed in Algorithm~\ref{alg:simple_mech} in Appendix~\ref{app:dpsgd}), a heavily simplified version of DP-SGD adapted from~\cite{chua2024private} to develop principled tight auditing techniques for shuffling under an idealized setting.
-Similar to DP-SGD, \SM also proceeds iteratively, sampling batches according to some batch sampler $\mathcal{B}$.
+Like DP-SGD, \SM also proceeds iteratively, sampling batches according to some batch sampler $\mathcal{B}$.
 However, instead of calculating gradients, the inputs are simply aggregated together with noise at each batch, and the noisy aggregated values are released for each batch across all epochs.
-Also, unlike DP-SGD, it is \textit{non-adaptive}, i.e., the outputs of previous iterations do not affect the current one.
-Although \SM can be instantiated with any batch sampler, we use the shuffle batch sampler, which is commonly used in ML training.
+Moreover, unlike DP-SGD, it is \textit{non-adaptive}, i.e., the outputs of previous iterations do not affect the current one.
+While \SM can be instantiated with any batch sampler, we use the {\em shuffle} batch sampler, which is commonly used in ML training.
 We bound the inputs, i.e. $\forall i\; x_i \in [-1, +1]$, so that the mechanism satisfies $(\varepsilon, \delta)$-DP.
 When the number of epochs is 1, Chua et al.~\cite{chua2024private} use the adjacent datasets $D = (+1, -1, ..., -1)$ and $D' = (\bot, -1, ..., -1)$, setting $\bot = 0$ in their lower bound privacy analysis.
-Specifically, they conjecture, but do not prove, that these are the worst-case adjacent datasets for the shuffle batch sampler. \ccs{Note that this is different from the proven worst-case datasets $D = (+1, 0, ..., 0)$ and $D' = (\bot, 0, ..., 0)$ for the Poisson batch sampler~\cite{zhu2022optimal}.
-Specifically, in the shuffle setting, the differing sample in the conjectured worst-case datasets is equal in magnitude but opposite in direction to the other samples unlike in the Poisson setting.} Finally, in a single epoch and for batch size $B$, the outputs of the mechanism on the adjacent datasets are $(-B, ..., -B + 2, ..., -B) + \mathcal{N}(0, \sigma^2\mathbb{I})$ and $(-B, ..., -B + 1, ..., -B) + \mathcal{N}(0, \sigma^2\mathbb{I})$ for $D$ and $D'$, respectively.
+Specifically, they conjecture, but do not prove, that these are the worst-case adjacent datasets for the shuffle batch sampler.
+Note that this is different from the proven worst-case datasets $D = (+1, 0, ..., 0)$ and $D' = (\bot, 0, ..., 0)$ for the Poisson batch sampler~\cite{zhu2022optimal}.
+Specifically, in the shuffle setting, the differing sample in the conjectured worst-case datasets is equal in magnitude but opposite in direction to the other samples, unlike in the Poisson setting.
+Finally, in a single epoch and for batch size $B$, the outputs of the mechanism on the adjacent datasets are $(-B, ..., -B + 2, ..., -B) + \mathcal{N}(0, \sigma^2\mathbb{I})$ and $(-B, ..., -B + 1, ..., -B) + \mathcal{N}(0, \sigma^2\mathbb{I})$ for $D$ and $D'$, respectively.
 Since the inputs are shuffled, the ``$-B + 2$'' and ``$-B + 1$'' values can appear in any batch.

-Unlike DP-SGD, \SM is a hypothetical algorithm that is not already associated with common ``data distributions'' (e.g., training datasets).
-Therefore, when auditing \SM using the Distinguishability Game described earlier, we take the data distribution to be the ``pathological'' distribution, which always outputs `-1.'
+We stress that \SM is a ``hypothetical'' algorithm, i.e., it is not used/associated with common data distributions or training datasets.
+Therefore, when auditing it using the Distinguishability Game, we take the data distribution to be the ``pathological'' distribution, which always outputs `-1.'
 Then, the adversary always chooses `+1' as the target record $z_T$.